2007 Boston Mooninite panic: Historical legacy

 The City of Boston hired Zebbler for its 2014 New Year's celebrations to create a light show, paying him $50,000 for his services.
 Zebbler said that it was an honor to be selected and help bring unity to the city.
 Zebbler's light show production was the centerpiece of the 2014 Boston First Night event held in Copley Square.
 When interviewed by the Boston Herald about the choice of Zebbler for the 2014 First Night, Boston Mayor Thomas M. Menino said, "We're a forgiving city."
 Attorney General Martha Coakley also said that paying Zebbler for the light production in 2014 was a good choice.
-She defended the actions of law enforcement from 2007 years later, stating: "This was several years ago now.
+She defended the actions of law enforcement from 2007, stating: "This was several years ago now.
 Those two young men had been hired by a company to do some guerrilla advertising.
 At the time, particularly in its proximity to 9/11, I think the City and Boston Police were very concerned.
 I think we responded appropriately at the time, but I think we also saw the company immediately make compensation to the City of Boston and to the Boston Police for the efforts involved."

 On January 31, 2022, fifteen years after the incident, the official Adult Swim account on Twitter poked fun at the event and included an image of Ignignokt giving the middle finger with text that reads "1-31-2007 NEVER FORGET".